webix-hub/gitbook-webix-jet/basic/navigation.md

 <a route="/details/data"></a>
 ```

-After you click on the link, the app UI will be rebuilt and will consist of the main view _details_ and a subview _data_.
+After you click on the link, the app UI will be rebuilt and will consist of the parent view _details_ and a subview _data_.

 You can pass one or more parameters with a Jet link: